-STUDENT AWARDS

-NAME MECHANISM CATEGORY PURPOSE NOTES INAIVIE CATEGORT PURPUSE NUTES CNHS Student Diversity Award (CNHS) Nominated by faculty in February CNHS Undergraduate or graduate student Recognizes an undergraduate or graduate ALANA student who has made a major contribution(s) to create an environment of social justice, inclusion and equity at the department Awarded at Spring Awards Ceremony and/or college and/or university and/or community levels Dean's Award (CNHS) Nominated by faculty in February Graduating graduate and undergraduate students Recognizes a graduating CNHS graduate and undergraduate student who, in the opinion of their faculty, has demonstrated exemplary professional growth and contributions during their tenure at UVM.
+STUDENT AWARDS NAME MECHANISM CATEGORY PURPOSE NOTES CNHS Student Diversity Award (CNHS) Nominated by faculty in February CNHS Undergraduate or graduate student Recognizes an undergraduate or graduate ALANA student who has made a major contribution(s) to create an environment of social justice, inclusion and equity at the department and/or college and/or university and/or community levels Awarded at Spring Awards Ceremony Dean's Award (CNHS) Nominated by faculty in February Graduating graduate and undergraduate students Recognizes a graduating CNHS graduate and undergraduate student who, in the opinion of their faculty, has demonstrated exemplary professional growth and contributions during their tenure at UVM.
 Awarded at Spring Awards Ceremony Department Eleanor M. Luse Award Elected by faculty Outstanding clinical, academic, and professional performance Award for outstanding achievement Awarded at Spring Awards Ceremony